ashleynolan/dg-blog/src/templates/pages/blog/20150901-workflow-survey-results.md

 	</div>
 </div>

-The majority of respondents felt comfortable using NPM and Bower, with a large number never having heard of Ender at all.
+A large percentage of respondents felt comfortable using NPM and Bower, with a large number never having heard of Ender at all.

-Knowledge of Yeoman – in my opinion, one of the most useful tools I use – was quite low in terms of those that feel comfortable using it (26.81%), although not many people had never heard of it (7.55%).
+Knowledge of Yeoman – in my opinion, one of the most useful tools I use – was quite low in terms of those that feel comfortable using it (19.97%), although not many people had never heard of it (12.33%).
 In my experience, putting in the time to grips with it is hugely worthwhile, as it makes setting up projects so simple.

 ---